sapnasharmanaresh/blood-bank/posts/2013-12-12-makerist-launch.markdown

   keyword: makerist, funding, railslove, client, startup, idea, DIY, responsive, skrill, payment
 ---

-Yesterday it was announced on [deutsche-startups.de](http://www.deutsche-startups.de/2013/12/11/high-tech-gruenderfonds-makerist/), that our client [makerist](http://makerist.de) has received funding from (High-Tech Gründerfonds)[http://www.high-tech-gruenderfonds.de/] and another anonymous investor.
+Yesterday it was announced on [deutsche-startups.de](http://www.deutsche-startups.de/2013/12/11/high-tech-gruenderfonds-makerist/), that our client [makerist](http://makerist.de) has received funding from [High-Tech Gründerfonds](http://www.high-tech-gruenderfonds.de/) and another anonymous investor.

-makerist is a new website for DIY enthusiasts selling professionally produced video tutorials, e.g. in the areas of sewing, knitting, crochet and more to come.
-Users can also buy the necessary materials for those video courses and share the results of their DIY projects with the makerist community.
+makerist is a new website for DIY enthusiasts selling professionally produced [video tutorials](https://makerist.de/courses), e.g. in the areas of sewing, knitting, crochet and more to come.
+Users can also buy the necessary materials for those video courses in the [makerist DaWanda shop](http://de.dawanda.com/shop/makerist) and share the results of their [DIY projects](https://makerist.de/works) with the makerist community.

 We are very pleased with the development of makerist since the launch in September (see our [pre launch blog post](http://railslove.com/blog/2013/09/03/makerist-launch)).
 Thanks to the investment, more and more [video courses](http://makerist.de/courses) are being produced and we are constantly adding new features.

 **Responsive design**

 For example, we are currently in the process of making more and more of the pages completely reponsive to offer a great experience on any kind of device be it a laptop, tablet or smartphone.
 As a foundation for the responsive HTML & CSS we use, aptly named, Zurb's [Foundation framework](http://foundation.zurb.com/) which has worked very well for us so far.
-The responsive features that Foundation offers include for example, a responsive grid, carefully crafted media queries + utiltity CSS classes, and a solution for responsive images.
+The responsive features that Foundation offers include for example, a [responsive grid](http://foundation.zurb.com/docs/components/grid.html), carefully crafted [media queries + utiltity CSS classes](http://foundation.zurb.com/docs/components/visibility.html), and a solution for [responsive images](http://foundation.zurb.com/docs/components/interchange.html).
 We encourage you to check it out.
 With good tools like that and a proper design, the sometime daunting task of making a page responsive can actually be just a little bit of extra effort.
 And we really think that it pays off.

 **Payment with Skrill**